bobinska-dev/sharing-is-caring/README.md

 These examples are in Typescript, see the guide for JS. 😎 [See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Ultimate%20Guide%20for%20customising%20Portable%20Text%20-%20From%20schema%20to%20React%20component)

-### Portable Text glow up 💅 (Sanity V2)

-Use PT and see how custom renderer can be generated for the editor in the studio as well as get GROQ queries and serializers to work in Next/React.
-[See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Portable%20Text%20in%20Sanity%20Studio%20and%20React)

-### Meta Solutions for Next.JS (Sanity V2)

-How to systematically generate SEO/Meta information in your studio and use it in your front end.
-This might help you get an understanding of how to setup a working `next/meta` component, which you can reuse but also has a default just in case.
-[See snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Meta%20solution%20for%20NextJS)

-## Feel free to contact me if you need help implementing

-Not everything is polished here ... just the most important functionality is up and running and beginners might find it useful :smile:

 ## V2 code that still applies to V3 (with minor changes)

 ### Customise your Studio structure with Icons and more – While keeping the code clean!
 (Sanity v2)